EnderTower/Yo/README.md

 > Then, run Yo! by completing the config.json file and running the command "node ." in your terminal.

 ## Credits:
-> Lyx: Lyxcode Command & Event handlers and LoadEvent file.
+> Lyx: Lyxcode Command & Event handlers and LoadEvent file.\n
 > EnderTower: Nearly all of the code.